vikejs/vike/README.md

  - SPA, if the page has interactivity and doesn't need SEO (e.g. the page doesn't need to appear on Google).
 Example: admin panel, desktop-like web app.
  - SSR, if the page has interactivity and needs SEO (the page needs to rank high on Google).
 Example: social news website, interactive marketing pages.

-To render a page as SPA, simply render static HTML (you can then [pre-render](#pre-rendering) and deploy to a static host):
+To render a page as SPA, simply render static HTML:

 ```js
 // .page.server.js